 Also, the agency staffing, a profit model, really it is contradictory to, in many cases, achieving best results for clients.
 Their model is really built on bringing in inexpensive, energetic, inexperienced talent, throwing them at budgets that earn the high retainers, trying to wring out as much inefficiency, which there's a ton of it, trying to wring as much of the inefficiency as possible, and pocket the difference as profits.
 It's not a model that's really conducive for manufacturers that like to build stuff themselves, and figure out continuously how to make the process more efficient.

 But the biggest commonality, why does Ad Age report, I think it's important to industrial manufacturers, is this fundamental reality that marketing and sales fail without solid strategy.
 That's just the reality.
 Agencies don't have business and strategy chops.
 In fact, many agencies, unfortunately, don't have sales and marketing strategy chops.
-They're very tactical, and in some cases, efficient and knowledgeable about tactics, but it doesn't work in the absence of and in the context of an important strategy.
+They're very tactical, and in some cases, efficient and knowledgeable about tactics, but it doesn't work in the absence of and in the context and framework of an important strategy.

 So, that's why the five big consultancies are running enterprise business away from Madison Avenue agencies.
 It's the same reason why S&Ps and the manufacturing and industrial space find themselves increasingly having this discussion, do we in-source or do we outsource to an agency?
 If we do in-source, and we want to in-source, then what kind of a resource can we find as a consultant, or advisor, or a coach to help us make sure we're doing it well?